Usage

 There are several ways for you to save the generated JSON to your local computer.

 • Copy and Paste.
-Once JSON generated, you will see them in the add-in, and you can simply copy and paste them anywhere you want.
+Once JSON generated, you will see them in a textarea, and you can simply copy and paste them anywhere you want.